aalonsog/ACF/reverse/README.md

-This directory contains code that demonstrates the constructions in "On the Privacy of Adaptive Cuckoo Filters: Adaptation Will Betray You".
+This repo contains code that demonstrates the constructions and replicates the simulations reported in "On the Privacy of Adaptive Cuckoo Filters: Analysis and Protection", submitted to IEEE Transactions on Information Forensics and Security.

 To build, run "make".